About Brain Injury Community Re-entry

 BICR is grounded in a community participation model: Whatever it Takes (i) and uses the following principles to guide services:

-2. Respect: Respect for the individual is paramount.
-Interventions must not do more harm than good.
-The participant, and family where requested, are seen as members of the rehabilitation team and are actively involved in the processes of assessment, development of goals, implementation of programs, and the monitoring and evaluation of the plan.
+- Respect: Recognizing and respecting the individual‘s values, beliefs, and cultural background is paramount.
+The participant is the driver of the rehabilitation team and is actively involved in the processes of assessment, development of goals, implementation of programs, and the monitoring and evaluation of the plan.

-3. Collaboration: Staff work with participants to develop SMART goals that are Specific, Measurable, Agreed upon, Realistic and Time-based (ii).
-Staff adopt this collaborative approach of doing with not doing for when working with participants.
-To do this, staff develop an understanding of the participant in the context of their previous lifestyle, relationships, abilities, values, behavioural patterns and personality.
-BICR encourages independence where the focus of rehabilitation is on real life, functional skill development.
+- Collaboration: This principle focuses on building strong relationships between participants, their family and staff to ensure transparent and open communication.
+Staff will work with participants to develop SMART goals that are Specific, Measurable, Agreed upon, Realistic and Time-Based.
+Staff adopt this collaborative approach of “doing with” not “doing for” when working with participants.
+To do this, staff develop an understanding of the participant in the context of their previous lifestyle, relationships, abilities, values, patterns of behaviour and personality.

-4. Focus on Strengths: Services build on the participant's strengths and capabilities.
-Rehabilitation efforts maximize strengths and focus on working with individuals to adapt to new ways of doing things.
-Staff recognize, appreciate and educate participants on reasonable risks.
+- Focus on Strengths: Rehabilitation efforts maximize strengths and focuses on adapting to new ways of doing thing with staff recognizing, appreciating, and educating participants on reasonable risks.

 Accredited since 1997